microsoft/fabrikate/docs/component.md

 * `repositories`: A field of key/value pairs consisting of a set of helm repositories that should be added.

-* `subcomponents`: Zero or more subcomponents that help consititute the resource manifests that make up this component.
-These subcomponents have exactly the same schema as above.
+* `subcomponents`: Zero or more subcomponents that define how to build the resource manifests that make up this component.
+These subcomponents are components themselves and have exactly the same schema as above.

 ## Examples